joshlgrossman/app-starter/README.md

 includes:
 --
  * TypeScript compilation (with TSX and decorators)
- * LESS compilation
+ * LESS compilation (with modules and CSS reset)
  * scoped CSS modules
  * hyperapp (including router and logger)
  * dependency injection with InversifyJS
  * unit testing with mocha/chai/sinon
- * RxJS and MonetJS for functional and reactive programming
+ * RxJS, MonetJS and lodash for functional and reactive programming
  * axios for HTTP requests
  * date-fns for Date manipulation
  * ES6 polyfill with core-js